Waterstones: Debut Fiction Prize

 The Waterstones Debut Fiction Prize, established in 2022, is an annual literary award presented to the best debut fiction published in the previous 12 months.

+Irish Book of the Year

 Waterstones 11

 Set up in 2011, the Waterstones 11 was created to promote debut literary fiction from new authors being published in the year ahead.
 Books were chosen from a list of 100 submitted by publishers, and were announced in January 2011 with in-shop and online support, as well as a media campaign for the final 11.
-The inaugural 11 included the Orange Prize Winner The Tiger's Wife by Téa Obreht, Man Booker Prize nominee Pigeon English, by Stephen Kelman and the Edinburgh International Book Festival First Book Award winner When God Was a Rabbit, by Sarah Winman.
-The last list was announced in January 2013, following the discontinuation of the prize in January 2014.
+The inaugural 11 included the Orange Prize winner The Tiger's Wife by Téa Obreht, Man Booker Prize nominee Pigeon English, by Stephen Kelman and the Edinburgh International Book Festival First Book Award winner When God Was a Rabbit by Sarah Winman.
+The last list was announced in January 2013.

 Locations

-Waterstones has academic and high street shops in Europe including the United Kingdom, Republic of Ireland (with shops in Cork, Drogheda, and in Dublin under the name Hodges Figgis) and in the Netherlands and Belgium.
-Some branches in the company occupy buildings of architectural and historical interest.
+Waterstones has high-street shops throughout the UK.